In this article

 Benefits of producing a JCT contract.

-The scope of JCT contracts can go further than simply roles and responsibilities.
+The scope of a contract goes beyond outlining roles and responsibilities.
 In fact, there are several benefits of employing one, including:

 Things to consider.

 - Lack of flexibility.
-When a JCT contract has been produced, it can be tough for either party to make a change to their requirements.
+Changing the requirements of the contract after it’s produced can be tough.
 Given the standard formatting of JCT contracts, any changes could lead to project delays as unfamiliarity is inserted.

 - Inaccurate requirements.
-Any requirements stated in a JCT contract must be accurate.
-If an employer poorly assembles their requirements, it may result in the contractors work not satisfying the employer.
+Stating requirements accurately is essential.
+If an employer poorly assembles their requirements, it may result in the contractor’s work not satisfying the employer.
 For instance, if the employer gives the contractor ‘freehand’ over the design, the employer has given the contractor the ability to make decisions under the JCT contract.
 As a result, the employer won’t be protected by the contract, if the contractor works to the lowest possible specifications.

 - Improperly produced.
-If the agreement hasn’t been properly drafted, reviewed or it has been extensively amended and you sign the contract, you could be agreeing to unfavourable terms and conditions.
+If the agreement isn’t properly drafted and reviewed or is extensively amended and you sign the contract, you could be agreeing to unfavourable terms and conditions.

 As with all contracts, a solicitor will ensure your contract has been properly drafted and reviewed.
 A misunderstanding or error can cause costly consequences, especially with large building contracts.

 A JCT contract review with a solicitor will highlight any clauses hidden within legal jargon, and identify whether the contract is fair.
-Even if you’re happy with the contract, you will gain the peace of mind that you’re not going to have any future problems.
+Even if you’re happy with the contract, you will gain the peace of mind that you won’t have any future problems.

 Regarding drafting a contract, our solicitors will ensure that your contract is properly written and legally binding.
-As a result, there will be no errors in the contract and the chance of contestation will be minimised.
-Furthermore, a solicitor will negotiate your JCT contract to ensure it’s in line with your desires.
+As a result, there will be no errors in the contract and the chance of contestation is minimised.
+Furthermore, a solicitor will negotiate your JCT contract to ensure it aligns with your desires.

-To find out more about JCT contracts please don’t hesitate to visit our independent legal advice page or call our solicitors directly on 020 3007 5500.
+To find out more about JCT contracts please don’t hesitate to visit our JCT contract legal services page or call our solicitors directly on 0203 007 5500.

 Great post on JCT contracts from Construction solicitors